gravitational/teleport/rfd/0080-piv-private-key.md

 If the key policy is `hardware_key` or `hardware_key_touch`, then a private key will be generated directly on the hardware key.
 The resulting login certificates will only be operable if:
  - The hardware key is connected during the operation
  - The hardware private key can still be found
- - The hardware private keys' Touch challenges are passed (if applicable)
+ - The hardware private key's Touch challenge is passed (if applicable)

 #### PIV slot logic